 Fitzrovia is an all day dining restaurant overlooking Albert Park from Chef Paul Jewson and Marco Pugnaloni.
 Our ethos is to create luxe comfort food, inspired by provincial Italian and British cuisine – big flavours with rough edges.

-From 7.00am when the first breakfast dishes leave the kitchen, and the wonderful smell of Tyson firing up the Synesso for our morning coffee fix, right the way through to the bustle of dinner service and late night cocktails, we love food; We spend most of our day working with it, selecting it, arguing about it and dreaming up new ways of using it.
+From 7.00am when the first breakfast dishes leave the kitchen, and the wonderful smell of Cameron firing up the Synesso for our morning coffee fix, right the way through to the bustle of dinner service and late night cocktails, we love food; We spend most of our day working with it, selecting it, arguing about it and dreaming up new ways of using it.